This may be similar to #279.

 I'm interested in dependencies between versions, so I could have a version 1.0 target with a bunch of subversions below it, such as 0.1, 0.2, 1.0RC1, etc. Issues in the subversions would automatically be pushed to the parent version, so I can always see how much progress has been made for a major release.

 This one issue is what would make me jump from Trac to Redmine.

-#2 Updated by Kenneth Hoxworth about 12 years ago
+#2 Updated by Kenneth Hoxworth over 12 years ago

 - File version-dependency.patch added

 Allright, I never received feedback on this, and my company has begun investigating new tracking tools, so I figured this would be a useful feature.
 I've integrated 1-level version inheritance across the version creation/edit function, the roadmap, and the show version view.
 I'm sure I missed something, but so far this meets exactly what we need.

 We can now have minor versions all be part of a major version, and can show how much progress has been made on a major version even if there are no issues directly attached to it.

 #4 Updated by Mischa The Evil over 12 years ago

 Hi, I just noticed this issue/patch for the first time and tested it against a clean r1900.
 It works flawlessly.I personally think this is great patch which extends versioning in Redmine in a nice way.
 Though like you state some refinements are missing.
 For example: